 - Applying force with your legs, push yourself upwards into a jump, straightening your body.

 - Land softly into the squat position.
 This is one rep.

-This exercise is a variation of sumo squats or plié squat.
+This exercise is a variation of the sumo squat or plié squat.
 It targets the inner thighs along with outer thighs, glutes, and abs.
 Warm up with 10 reps of a regular plié squat and hold the last rep for 10 seconds.
-Afterwards, do 10 reps of the sumo squat jumps.
+Then, do 10 reps of sumo squat jumps.

-- Now push yourself up into a jump, straightening your body.
+- Push yourself up into a jump, straightening your legs.

 - Land softly into the sumo squat position.
-This will be one rep.
+This is one rep.

 This exercise can be done with or without a rope.
 A variation of power skipping is high knee cross jumps.

 Target – Calves, quads, hamstrings, glutes, lower abs, wrist flexors, wrist extensors, and shoulders.